carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 Click `File > New Project > Version Control > Git`.

-So back to the url you copied from GitHub.
+So, back to the URL you copied from GitHub.
 Navigate again to `File > New Project > Version Control > Git`.
-Paste in your url and click the "Create Project" button.
+Paste in your URL and click the "Create Project" button.

 ![start my R project](../../fig/05-git-new-project-clone.png)

-Now you have cloned a copy of your git repo from Github to your working environment.
+Now, you have cloned a copy of your git repo from Github to your working environment.

 If you're working in the JupyterHub environment or have not yet used Git on your machine, you will need to configure your Git identity with your name and email before you'll be able to commit the changes you make during this workshop.
 Substitute your name and email address in the commands below and paste them into the Terminal panel of RStudio.